Nell Scovell: Books

 Scovell co-wrote Sheryl Sandberg's 2013 book Lean In.

 In 2018, Scovell's book Just the Funny Parts: ...
 And a Few Hard Truths About Sneaking into the Hollywood Boys' Club was published with a foreword by Sheryl Sandberg.

 Personal life

-Briefly married to Tom Tisch, Scovell is currently married to Colin Summers, an architect.
+Briefly married to Tom Tisch, Scovell then married Colin Summers, an architect.
 They have two sons.
 Her sister is Claire Scovell LaZebnik, who is married to Rob LaZebnik, whose brothers Philip LaZebnik and Ken LaZebnik are both screenwriters.

 Comedian/magician Penn Jillette called her "one of the funniest people alive" in an interview with The A.V.
 Club.